 There were also stores for some delicious desserts and sweets, there usually let you have a try of each sweet before opting to buy any.
 As well as ‘Madame Tussauds’ down the road, a smaller version of the one you have here in London.

-The Galata Tower, Galata Kulesi in Turkish, is one of the highest and oldest towers of Istanbul.
+The Galata Tower, Galata Kulesi in Turkish, is one of the highest and oldest towers in Istanbul.
 63 meters (206 feet) high tower provides a panoramic view of the old town.
-It was built in the 14th century by the Genoese colony as part of the defence wall surrounding their district at Galata directly opposite ancient Constantinopolis.
+It was built in the 14th century by the Genoese colony as part of the defense wall surrounding their district at Galata directly opposite ancient Constantinopolis.

 As you walk through Istiklal Avenue you will stroll past the famous Galata Tower.
 When you arrive at the Galata Tower, you will tend to see people gathered outside having a cup of tea or coffee as there are small cafes around.
 However, inside the Galata Tower, there is usually a huge queue of people lining up outside, so expect to wait for some time.